nLab

 Idea

 A pretopological space is a slight generalisation of a topological space where the concept of neighbourhood is taken as primary.
+The extra structure on the underlying set of a pretopological space is called its pretopology, but this should not be confused with a Grothendieck pretopology (which is not even analogous).

 Definitions

-Given a set S, let a point in S be an element of S, and let a set in S be a subset of S. Given a relation between points in S and sets in S, say that the set U is a neighbourhood (or -neighbourhood to be precise) of x if xU (which may also be written xU).
+Given a set SS, let a point in SS be an element of SS, and let a set in SS be a subset of SS.
+Given a relation \stackrel{\circ}\in between points in SS and sets in SS, say that the set UU is a neighbourhood (or \stackrel{\circ}\in-neighbourhood to be precise) of xx if xUx \stackrel{\circ}\in U (which may also be written xUx \in \stackrel{\circ}U).

-xUxU.x \stackrel{\circ}\in U \;\Rightarrow\; x \in U .
+xUxU. x \stackrel{\circ}\in U \;\Rightarrow\; x \in U .

-xS.x \stackrel{\circ}\in S .
+xS. x \stackrel{\circ}\in S .

 (Some references leave this out, but that seems to be an error.)

-xUxVxUV.x \stackrel{\circ}\in U \;\Rightarrow\; x \stackrel{\circ}\in V \;\Rightarrow\; x \stackrel{\circ}\in U \cap V .
+xUxVxUV. x \stackrel{\circ}\in U \;\Rightarrow\; x \stackrel{\circ}\in V \;\Rightarrow\; x \stackrel{\circ}\in U \cap V .

 (Strictly speaking, the relation should not be called directed unless it is also nontrivial.)

-xUUVxV.x \stackrel{\circ}\in U \;\Rightarrow\; U \subseteq V \;\Rightarrow\; x \stackrel{\circ}\in V .
+xUUVxV. x \stackrel{\circ}\in U \;\Rightarrow\; U \subseteq V \;\Rightarrow\; x \stackrel{\circ}\in V .

 A pretopology can also be given by a base or subbase.
 A base for a pretopology is any relation that satisfies (1–3), using the first version for each of (2,3); a subbase is any relation that satisfies (1).
-(It would not really be appropriate to use the symbol ‘’ for a mere base or subbase; you'd probably want to think of it as a family of sets indexed by the points, and use the term ‘basic neighourhood’ or ‘subbasic neighbourhood’.)
+(It would not really be appropriate to use the symbol ‘\stackrel{\circ}\in’ for a mere base or subbase; you'd probably want to think of it as a family of sets indexed by the points, and use the term ‘basic neighourhood’ or ‘subbasic neighbourhood’.)
 You get a base (in fact one satisfying the stronger versions of 2,3) from a subbase by closing under finitary intersections; you get a pretopology from a base by taking supsersets.
 (Really, this is just a special case of considering a base or subbase of a filter.)

 A pretopological space is a set equipped with a pretopological structure.

-• For every point x in S, if U is a neighbourhood of f(x) in T, then the preimage f *(U) is a neighbourhood of x in S.
+• For every point xx in SS, if UU is a neighbourhood of f(x)f(x) in TT, then the preimage f *(U)f^*(U) is a neighbourhood of xx in SS.

-In this way, pretopological spaces and continuous maps form a category PreTop.
+In this way, pretopological spaces and continuous maps form a category PreTopPre Top.

 Convergence structure

-If F is a filter on a pretopological space S, then F converges to a point x (written Fx) if F refines (contains) the neighbourhood filter of x.
+If FF is a filter on a pretopological space SS, then FF converges to a point xx (written FxF \to x) if FF refines (contains) the neighbourhood filter of xx.

 This relation satisfies the following properties:

-{AxA}x.\{ A \;|\; x \in A \} \to x .
+{A|xA}x. \{ A \;|\; x \in A \} \to x .

-FxFGGx.F \to x \;\Rightarrow\; F \subseteq G \;\Rightarrow\; G \to x .
+FxFGGx.
+F \to x \;\Rightarrow\; F \subseteq G \;\Rightarrow\; G \to x .

-{FFx}x.\bigcap \{ F \;|\; F \to x \} \to x .
+{F|Fx}x. \bigcap \{ F \;|\; F \to x \} \to x .

 In this way, every pretopological space becomes a convergence space.

-In fact, we can recover the pretopological structure from the convergence structure as follows: xU if and only if U belongs to every filter that converges to x.
-In other words, that intersection that appears in the infinite filtration condition is the neighbourhood filter of x.
+In fact, we can recover the pretopological structure from the convergence structure as follows: xUx \stackrel{\circ}\in U if and only if UU belongs to every filter that converges to xx.
+In other words, that intersection that appears in the infinite filtration condition is the neighbourhood filter of xx.
 Furthermore, this definition assigns a pretopological structure to any convergence space satsifying the conditions above, and a map between pretopological spaces is continuous if and only if it is continuous as a map between convergence spaces.
-Thus, we can define a pretopological space as an infinitely directed convergence space, making PreTop a full subcategory of the category Conv of convergence spaces.
+Thus, we can define a pretopological space as an infinitely directed convergence space, making PreTopPre Top a full subcategory of the category ConvConv of convergence spaces.

 Actually, we can do more.
-The definition of U from the convergence structure assigns a pretopological structure to any convergence space, although in general this pretopology defines a weaker notion of convergence (more filters converge to more points).
-Thus, PreTop is also a reflective subcategory of Conv.
+The definition of U\stackrel{\circ}U from the convergence structure assigns a pretopological structure to any convergence space, although in general this pretopology defines a weaker notion of convergence (more filters converge to more points).
+Thus, PreTopPre Top is also a reflective subcategory of ConvConv.

-Every pretopological convergence satisfies the star property, so that PreTop is a full reflective subcategory of the category PsTop of pseudotopological spaces.
+Every pretopological convergence satisfies the star property, so that PreTopPre Top is a full reflective subcategory of the category PsTopPs Top of pseudotopological spaces.

 Examples

-Every topological space is a pretopological space, using the usual definition of (not necessarily open) neighbourhood: xU if there exists some open set G such that xG and GU.
-Also, a map between topological spaces is continuous if and only if it's continuous as a map between pretopological spaces.
-In this way, the category Top of topological spaces becomes a full subcategory of PreTop.
+Every topological space is a pretopological space, using the usual definition of (not necessarily open) neighbourhood: xUx \stackrel{\circ}\in U if there exists some open set GG such that xGx \in G and GUG \subseteq U. Also, a map between topological spaces is continuous if and only if it's continuous as a map between pretopological spaces.
+In this way, the category Top of topological spaces becomes a full subcategory of PreTopPre Top.

 In fact, we can easily characterise the topological pretopologies, allowing us to define a topological space as a pretopological space satisfying this axiom:

-• If U is a set, then let U be the set of all points that U is a neighbourhood of.
-Then U is a neighbourhood of each of its members.
+• If UU is a set, then let U\stackrel{\circ}U be the set of all points that UU is a neighbourhood of.
+Then U\stackrel{\circ}U is a neighbourhood of each of its members.
 That is,

-xUx{yyU}.x \stackrel{\circ}\in U \;\Rightarrow\; x \stackrel{\circ}\in \{ y \;|\; y \stackrel{\circ}\in U \} .
+xUx{y|yU}. x \stackrel{\circ}\in U \;\Rightarrow\; x \stackrel{\circ}\in \{ y \;|\; y \stackrel{\circ}\in U \} .

 In the terms defined below, a topological space is a pretopological space in which every preinterior is open.

-Here is an example of a nontopological pretopological space, although admittedly it is a bit artificial.
-(This is based on Section 15.6 of HAF.)
-Consider a metric space S; according to the usual pretopology on S, U is a neighbourhood of x if there is a positive number ϵ such that U contains the ball {yd(x,y)<ϵ}.
-Now given a natural number n, we will give S n the plus pretopology: U is a neighbourhood of x=(x 1,,x n) if there is a positive number ϵ such that U contains the l 0-ball {yinf id(x i,y i)<ϵ}.
-(If S is a line and n=2, then this neighbourhood is a plus sign ‘+’ with (x 1,x 2) at the centre and cross bars of length 2ϵ.)
-Then S n is a pretopological space, but it is topological only if n1 or S is a subsingleton.
+• Consider a metric space SS; according to the usual pretopology on SS, UU is a neighborhood of xx if there is a positive number ϵ\epsilon such that UU contains the ball {y|d(x,y)<ϵ} \{ y \;|\; d(x,y) \lt \epsilon \} .
+Now given a natural number nn, we will give S nS^n the plus pretopology: UU is a neighborhood of x=(x 1,,x n)\vec{x} = (x_1,\ldots,x_n) if there is a positive number ϵ\epsilon such that UU contains the l 0l^0-ball {y|inf id(x i,y i)<ϵ} \{ \vec{y} \;|\; \inf_i d(x_i,y_i) \lt \epsilon \} .
+(If SS is a line and n=2n = 2, then this neighborhood is a plus sign ‘+’ with (x 1,x 2)(x_1,x_2) at the centre and cross bars of length 2ϵ2 \epsilon.)
+Then S nS^n is a pretopological space, but it is topological only if n1n \leq 1 or SS is a subsingleton.

-This example can probably be generalised to a uniform space S. Possibly there is some interesting universal property of this ‘plus product’, although it seems to go from Unif×Unif to PreTop, so maybe we need to work in a different category.
-(There is a notion of uniform convergence space? that generalises uniform spaces much like convergence spaces generalise topological spaces; perhaps the plus product takes place there.)
+The first example, and many similar examples, arise naturally in the theory of cellular automata.
+The third example, based on Section 15.6 of HAF, can probably be generalized to any uniform space SS.
+Possibly there is some interesting universal property of this ‘plus product’, although it seems to go from Unif×UnifUnif \times Unif to PreTopPre Top, so maybe we need to work in a different category.
+(There is a notion of uniform convergence space that generalises uniform spaces much like convergence spaces generalise topological spaces; perhaps the plus product takes place there.)

 Topological structure

-Fix a pretopological space S.
+Fix a pretopological space SS.

-The preinterior of a set A is the set A or A of all points that A is a neighbourhood of:
+The preinterior of a set AA is the set A\stackrel{\circ}A or A A^\circ of all points that AA is a neighbourhood of:

-A={xxA}.\stackrel{\circ}A = \{ x \;|\; x \stackrel{\circ}\in A \} .
+A={x|xA}. \stackrel{\circ}A = \{ x \;|\; x \stackrel{\circ}\in A \} .

-A set A is open if it equals its preinterior.
-The interior Int(A) of A is the union of all of the open sets contained in A. Note that we can immediately recover the pretopological structure from the preinterior operation (but not from the interior operation nor from the class of all open sets).
+A set AA is open if it equals its preinterior.
+The interior Int(A)Int(A) of AA is the union of all of the open sets contained in AA.
+Note that we can immediately recover the pretopological structure from the preinterior operation (but not from the interior operation nor from the class of all open sets).

-{xU,xUAU}.\{ x \;|\; \forall{U},\; x \stackrel{\circ}\in U \;\Rightarrow\; A \cap U \neq \empty \} .
+{x|U,xUAU}. \{ x \;|\; \forall{U},\; x \stackrel{\circ}\in U \;\Rightarrow\; A \cap U \neq \empty \} .

-A set A is closed if it equals its preclosure.
-The closure Cl(A) of A is the intersection of all of the closed sets containing A. Again, we can recover the pretopological structure from the preclosure operation; xU iff U meets every set A such that xA¯.
+A set AA is closed if it equals its preclosure.
+The closure Cl(A)Cl(A) of AA is the intersection of all of the closed sets containing AA.
+Again, we can recover the pretopological structure from the preclosure operation; xUx \stackrel{\circ}\in U iff UU meets every set AA such that xA¯x \in \bar{A}.
 (This result seems to require excluded middle.)

 (Warning: not all references use these terms in the same way.
 This terminology is based on the premise that a closure should be closed.)